 Fender Liner Trim

 The front tire touches slightly on the front bottom of the fender liner.
 So these two pieces of protruding plastic can easily be trimmed away or removed completely.
 It will leave a gaping hole, however, this won’t detract from the aesthetics of the truck in any way.
 Alternatively, if you fit an aftermarket front bumper then that will take care of the front clearance issue.

-Trimming the fender liner will depend entirely on where your tires are rubbing, so make sure you only trim away where they are making contact since the liner is there to protect the intake from the elements and dirt and debris.
+Trimming the fender liner will depend entirely on where your tires are rubbing, so make sure you only trim away where they are making contact since the liner is there to protect the intake from the elements dirt, and debris.
 If you are hesitant to cut away the plastic off the front portion of the fender liner, your other option is to remove the screws securing the fender liner to the bumper and force the whole liner as far forward as possible, then reinsert the screw to secure it in place.

 With bigger, heavier tires come heavier rolling mass and higher unsprung weight.
 This has a negative effect on both your fuel consumption (MPG) as well as your Tacoma’s gear ratios.
 Bigger, heavier wheels combined with aftermarket steel bumpers, winches, and other heavy off-road and camping accessories all add to the overall weight/mass of the vehicle.
 This will be felt more on pull-off where the engine and transmission need to work harder just to get off the line and keep the momentum going.

 The factory standard gear ratios of your differentials will result in your truck feeling slower on-road and more sluggish off-road.
 The only way to minimize this effect is to modify the 4×4 Tacoma’s front and rear diff gear ratios.
 The stock gears are quite long and rather poorly set up in standard form, so you will need to bump it up to 529.
 This is the ideal ratio to get the gearing and RPM back, or as close to the feeling as the factory setup again.